 (iii) Patient preferences and cultural values.

-The aim of NABCOP is to understand why differences arise and to identify examples of good and poor practice to inform breast cancer services about how they can improve.
+The aim of the NABCOP is to understand why differences arise and to identify examples of good and poor practice to inform breast cancer services about how they can improve.